Tamirucode/react-todoitem/README.md

    - ToDoItemPage:-          returns all created todoitem by different user presenting in one page

-   - ToDoItemPage:-         returns search and filter form, used help user filter/search todoitem by title or username.
+   - ToDoItemsPage:-         returns search and filter form, used help user filter/search todoitem by title or username.

    - Profile:-               which returns individual avatar with owner name with link functionality